1990–91 Quebec Nordiques season: Regular season

 Quebec began the season with a 3-3-3 record in their first nine games, however, the rebuilding team hit a rough patch, and would fall into last place in the Adams Division as they went on a 17-game winless streak.
 The Nordiques began to make some trades, as Michel Petit, Aaron Broten and Lucien DeBlois were traded to the Toronto Maple Leafs for Scott Pearson, the Leafs second round pick in the 1991 NHL entry draft, and the Leafs second rounder in the 1992 NHL entry draft.

 As the season continued on, the losses continued to pile up, and more trades were made.
 Joe Cirella was traded to the New York Rangers for Aaron Miller and the Rangers fifth round draft pick in the 1991 NHL entry draft, Tony McKegney was sent to the Chicago Blackhawks for Jacques Cloutier, Darin Kimble was traded to the St. Louis Blues for Herb Raglan, Tony Twist and Andy Rymsha, and Paul Gillis and Dan Vincelette were traded to the Chicago Blackhawks for Ryan McGill and Mike McNeill.

 The Nordiques finished the season in last place once again, however, there was moderate improvement, as the club had a 16-50-14 record, earning 46 points, which was a 15-point improvement over the 1989–90 season.

 Leading the team offensively was Joe Sakic, as he had 48 goals and 61 assists for 109 points in 80 games to lead the club in those categories.
 Rookie Mats Sundin had a very successful season, scoring 23 goals and 59 points while playing in all 80 games.
 Guy Lafleur had 12 goals and 28 points in 59 games in his last season, as he announced his retirement.

-On defense, Bryan Fogarty rebounded from a poor rookie season, and led the Nordiques blueline with 31 points in only 45 games.
-Steven Finn had 19 points, while Craig Wolanin had 18 points from the Quebec defense.
+On defence, Bryan Fogarty rebounded from a poor rookie season, and led the Nordiques blueline with 31 points in only 45 games.
+Steven Finn had 19 points, while Craig Wolanin had 18 points from the Quebec defence.

 In goal, Ron Tugnutt was the starter, earning a team high 12 wins and a team best 4.05 GAA.
 In a game against the Boston Bruins on March 21, 1991, Tugnutt made a club record 70 saves on 73 shots, as Quebec tied the Bruins 3-3.

 The Nordiques finished the regular season having allowed the most goals of all 21 teams, with 354.
 They also tied the New York Islanders for the fewest power-play goals scored (51), had the lowest power-play percentage (15.55%), allowed the most power-play goals (98) and had the lowest penalty-killing percentage (73.37%).